jdevfullstack-tutorials/display-resolution-review/README.md

 ## The 42-Inch Smart TV
 This external monitor is not a completely computer monitor, no matter how they claim it to be.
+Also, it's not just the 42-Inch.
-They are more for viewing videos and hence cannot be used, say, for editing text file.
-It can be but for sure, your eyes will not be able to handle it for a longer period.
+These displays are more for viewing videos and hence cannot be used, say, for editing text file.
+It can be, but for sure, your eyes will not be able to handle it for a longer period.
 Even if they claim a 4k 50-Inch screen, as evidence of the price it is sold,